 XRU 1 The event will run in accordance with the World Rugby XRugby rules for 7 players.
 Any rules outlined below that contradict these rules will supersede them.

-XRU 1.1 It will be at the sole discretion of the Competition Director as to the application of these rules, and any subsequent decision made as a result will be final.
+XRU 1.1 It will be at the discretion of the Event Referee and LYG personnel as to the application of these rules, and any subsequent decision made as a result will be final.

 XRU 1.2 The Tournament Organisers reserve the rights to alter or amend the playing schedule if necessary and make decisions on any matters arising during the tournament, including any matters not covered by the tournament regulations.

 XRU 1.3 The Competition Director reserves the right to suspend/cancel the event where required by weather/unsafe conditions.

 XRU 1.4 The London Youth Games U14 Rugby Union competition will follow the transgender guidance outlined in the England Rugby Gender Participation Policy.

 XRU 2.1 The following age groups and respective maximum date of births will apply to the School Games U14 Rugby Union Competition:

 |Age Category||Oldest DOB||Youngest DOB||Likely School Year|